TLara1/TLara1.github.io/_projects/4_project.md

 title: On the Relativistic Euler Equations - 1/25
 description:
 img:
-importance: 7
+importance: 100
 category: Physics
 toc:
   beginning: true
 ---
 ## Introduction

-The relativistic form of the Euler Equations are used to describe relativistic fluids.
+The relativistic form of the Euler equations is used to describe relativistic fluids.
 These equations appear quite naturally from the continuity of the stress-energy tensor, and in the appropriate limit, reduce to the non-relativistic version.

 ## Derivation
 The continuity equation of the stress-energy tensor is given by: